JvanKatwijk/dab-server/README.md

 The server
 ---------------------------------------------------------------------

+A number of libraries has to be installed.
+For stretch on the RPI one might want to execute the lines

+	sudo apt-get update
+	sudo apt-get install build-essential g++
+	sudo apt-get install libsndfile1-dev libfftw3-dev portaudio19-dev
+	sudo apt-get install libfaad-dev zlib1g-dev libusb-1.0-0-dev mesa-common-dev sudo apt-get install libgl1-mesa-dev libsamplerate-dev
+	sudo apt-get install libbluetooth-dev bluez
+	sudo apt-get install cmake

-The SDRplay devices, AIRspy devices and "dabsticks" (RTLSDR based devices) and  Hackrf devices are supported.
+The SDRplay devices, AIRspy devices, "dabsticks" (RTLSDR based devices) and  Hackrf devices are supported.
 When building an executable, ensure that the corresponding support library for the selected device is installed.

-The server - currently - can be configured to support one of these devices, creating the server is by
+The server - currently - can be configured to support one of these devices, creating the server - assuming all required libraries are installed - is by

 	mkdir build
 	cd build
 	cmake .. -DXXX=ON (XXX is either SDRPLAY, AIRSPY, RTLSDR or HACKRF) make

 The server stores some results - i.e. the channel names where DAB data night be found, gain setting etc - in an ini file, which is - by default - kept in /usr/local/src.
 The name can be changed